isemilia/isemilia/README.md

 # Hi there 👋

 <strong>My name is Emilia. </strong>
-I'm a front-end developer experienced in building interactive interfaces using React, Redux, and TypeScript, and I'm currently focused on perfecting my NextJS skills.
-I love building clean, responsive designs and am always looking to improve my skills.
+I'm a front-end developer experienced in building interactive interfaces using React, Redux, and TypeScript.
+Currently, I’m focused on refining my skills in Next.js.
+I have a passion for crafting clean, responsive designs and am always eager to enhance my expertise and tackle new challenges.

 ## My main skills